NomicFoundation/hardhat/docs/config/README.md

 - `blockGasLimit`: The block gas limit to use in Hardhat Network's blockchain.
 Default value: `9500000`

 - `hardfork`: This setting changes how Hardhat Network works, to mimic Ethereum's mainnet at a given hardfork.
-It must be one of `"byzantium"`, `"constantinople"`, `"petersburg"`, and `"istanbul"`.
-Default value: `"istanbul"`
+It must be one of `"byzantium"`, `"constantinople"`, `"petersburg"`, `"istanbul"`, and `"muirGlacier"`.
+Default value: `"muirGlacier"`

 - `throwOnTransactionFailures`: A boolean that controls if Hardhat Network throws on transaction failures.
   If this value is `true`, Hardhat Network will throw [combined JavaScript and Soldity stack traces](../hardhat-network/README.md#solidity-stack-traces)